department-of-veterans-affairs/va.gov-team/products/ask-va/design/User research/07-2024 Assistive tech/Dashboard/Research plan.md

     - Narrator (Windows)
     - Other (Please specify): ________________
     - This question doesn't apply to me
-3. We want to make sure our website works for people with various levels of experience with screen readers.
-Please rate your experience level using a screen reader.
-    - Beginner
+3. How long have you been using a screen reader?
+    - 0 - 1 years
+    - 2 - 4 years
-    - Intermediate
+    - 5+ years
-    - Advanced
+    - Never used
-    - This question doesn't apply to me
 4. How frequently do you use a screen reader?
     - Daily
-    - Several times a week
+    - Several times a month
-    - Occasionally
     - Rarely
     - Never
 5. Can you join the Zoom session from your mobile or desktop device using your screen reader?